nspotrepka/566/data/README.md

 Images | `images()` | (730, 480, 640, 3) | 640 x 480, 3 channels

 Arousal and valence values are between 0 and 1.

-Please note that the width and height dimensions are flipped.